 I began to search online, requesting - and getting - permission from photographers to use their images of hummingbirds, a tufted titmouse, a caterpillar, butterflies and bees.

-on honeycomb - this last, in particular, a natural outcome of my love for beeswax
+do on honeycomb - this last, in particular, a natural outcome of my love

 from website statement archive:

 I find myself researching and contemplating the roles that nature played in ancient mythologies, and how we yearn for connections to nature in our own lives.
 Later on, my creative interpretations will gradually, or suddenly, evolve.

 My encaustic mixed media is made with pigmented beeswax, oil paint, colored pencils (occassional found objects, such as bones, leaves, insect wings), and/or pastels, usually on birch panels.
 Although I often make a sketch or study--particularly for figurative and portrait work--it all comes into being through process.
 Often an element of chance leads me in a direction different than what I had originally intended.
 This is both terrifying and exciting.

 I discovered the nature muse by reading The White Goddess, by Robert Graves.
 (When I was twenty, I had given it to my father, John Howard, a Hollywood actor who later became a Waldorf high school English/drama teacher.
 Our family would gather, filled with anticipation, to watch every single episode of the British production of Graves' "I, Claudius" when it first aired on public television in Los Angeles.
 I'd had little interest in reading The White Goddess at the time I gave it to him, but when he died in 1995, I pulled it off his bookshelf, suddenly curious.
 He had bookmarked many pages with paper-clips (as many as fifty!).
 As I began to explore these pages, I got hooked; the next thing I knew, I was spellbound.*)